 This is a Canarian expression which refers to the weather phenomenon that occurs in the north of almost all the Canary Islands during the summer months.
 It’s when there is an accumulation of low altitude clouds which act as a sunscreen, blocking out the heat of the sun and accompanied by a fresh, cool breeze.
 This phenomenon is caused by the trade winds pushing the clouds against the mountains to an altitude of 1,500 meters.

-The key to understanding the panza de burro weather phenomenon is explained in the diagram above which shows the anticyclone in the Azores.
+The key to understanding the panza de burro weather phenomenon is explained in the diagram below which shows the anticyclone in the Azores.
 The high pressure at the centre is anchored on the Portuguese archipelago during the summer months which creates the moisture laden trade winds in the Canaries.

 The donkey’s belly is formed when the trade winds arrive at the Canary Islands, this fresh and humid wind meets a stronger dry wind at around 1500 metres which creates what looks like a sea of cloud from above and shading the land below.